Samstar777/macOS-Ventura-Compatiblity/README.md

 **Installation**

-Copy the content of the script (.sh file) to a new Computer Extension Attribute or just download the existing Extension Attribute (.xml) file and upload it to the Computer Extension Attributes of your Jamf Pro server.
+Copy the content of the script (.sh file) to a new Computer Extension Attribute.